RightDataUSA

 Democrats always try to run the most liberal candidates possible in House races, but in a marginal district they must (with the help of their army of media allies) attempt to disguise their nominee as a "moderate" because they understand that most voters in a marginal district would find an in-your-face liberal nutbucket to be repugnant.

 Once elected, Democrat "moderates" normally march in goose-step with their liberal colleagues.
 Even when narrowly in the minority as is the case today in the House, Democrats voting as a united bloc is nearly always sufficient to thwart any unwanted legislation.
 This happens because there are always enough liberal Republicans in the party's "big tent" to cross over and assist the Democrats whenever the Republican establishment (GOPe) desires for that to occur.
-Sometimes, particularly on legislation which has no chance of passing the Senate or being signed into law, the Democrat puppetmasters will permit their most vulnerable House members to temporarily leave the Democrat plantation and cast a non-liberal vote.
+Sometimes, particularly on legislation which has no chance of passing the Senate or being signed into law, the Democrat puppetmasters will permit their most vulnerable House members to temporarily leave the plantation and cast a non-liberal vote.
 Which they can then highlight to the voters back home as a sign of their alleged "independence" when re-election time rolls around.
-Of course there is no real "independence"; they vote as they are told to -- always.
+Of course there is no real independence; they vote as they are told to -- always.

 Based on the above criteria, we have identified 62 districts which should be competitive this year.
 This list is not substantially different from the one we published over a year and a half ago, but the data associated with these districts is now up-to-date.
 In addition to the potential flippers, there's also one district in Washington which features two Republicans and zero Democrats running; the incumbent Republican is a Trump-hating impeachment RINO while the challenger is a solid conservative.
 If an upset should occur there it won't count as a GOP pickup since they already hold that seat, but it would be a welcome development nonetheless.